 Budget balance

-In some cases, for longer trips (over 1 month), it may be possible to offset your budget by working in the country you’re in, as earning money will reduce your expenses.
-Simply put, a good travel budget is the balance between our expenses and income according to the time spent in a given place.
+In some cases, for longer trips (over 1 month), it may be possible to balance your budget by working in the country you’re in, as earning money will reduce your expenses.
+Put simply, a good travel budget is the balance between our expenses and income, according to the time spent in a given place.

 Budget management abroad